byandell/CCSanger/inst/CreateSQL/README.md

 ### RDS Files

 RDS files are apparently an improvement on RData files.
 They hold one R object and are the same size, but are quicker to use.
 See for instance [R bloggers](http://www.r-bloggers.com/a-better-way-of-saving-and-loading-objects-in-r/).

-### SQLite Files

-I modified the SNP SQLite code to include consequence and Ensembl IDs.
-The InDel SQLite code is a minor change to get indels.
-Note that there is a column labelled `allele`, which is the name used in creation of the VCF, but this is pretty close to the column `alleles`, which we use in DOQTL stuff.

-### SVS Files

-These are in a different format.
-Look carefully at this.
-Not totally happy, but it works.